Determination of Heat of Hydration

 temperature after reaching maximum has dropped to approx.

-the hydration process has reached its end, you can finish the measurement.
-Otherwise,
+that the hydration process has reached its end, you can finish the measurement.

-the measurement must continue for a while, then repeat the analysis.
+Otherwise, the measurement must continue for a while, then repeat the

 Analysis of measurement in relation to determination of heat of hydration